Wellness

 Getty Images/NickyLloyd

-There’s a reason that the hashtag #journaling has racked up over 2.8 billion views on TikTok.
-There are so many benefits of journaling — and just as many different ways to do it.
+There’s a reason why the hashtag #journaling has racked up over 2.8 billion views on TikTok.
+There are so many benefits to be had — and just as many ways to do it.
 You can write about your day, do a thought dump, vent about your problems, or jot down things you’re grateful for.
 You might scribble with a pen, type in a notes app, or wax poetic in a 10-page word doc.
 However you choose to go about it, you can rest assured that journaling is good for you.

 “Journaling is the process of making feelings and thoughts more tangible by putting them into physical form,” says social worker Jessica Hoeper, MSW, LISW.
-Basically, it’s a way to get your thoughts out of your head and onto paper (or your phone).
 And like all self-care tools, the more you do it, the better you’ll feel.
 “The amount of time you write is not as important as how often you practice sitting down to do it,” Hoeper tells Bustle.
 She recommends journaling a few times a week, whenever feels right.
 But if you want to do it every day, or a little less often, that’s fine too.

 An important thing to note?
 Don’t let the fear of “doing it wrong” hold you back from getting started.
 “We often have an expectation of what journaling should look like,” Hoeper says.
-You might worry about bad handwriting, grammar mistakes, or not knowing what to say — but because this is your journal, none of that matters.
+You might worry about your bad handwriting, grammar mistakes, or not knowing what to say — but because this is your journal, it helps to remember none of that matters.

 If you still aren’t sure how to get started with the popular wellness practice, give free-writing a try.
 “Just let your pen hit the page and try not to censor or overthink what you're writing,” says Lindsey Pratt, LMHC, a psychotherapist in New York City specializing in relationships.
 Ready to give it a go?
 Here are all the benefits of journaling, as explained by the pros.